 Head out ‘on safari’ on a lion encounter

-If you are looking for a once in a lifetime adventure that gets your heart pumping, don’t miss the lion encounter at this Christchurch zoo.
+If you are looking for a once-in-a-lifetime adventure that gets your heart pumping, don’t miss the lion encounter at this Christchurch zoo.

 You will travel through the African Lion Habitat alongside specialised keepers who will feed the lions from the safety of a specialized vehicle.

-Hand feed a giraffe
+Hand-feed a giraffe

 Have you ever felt the rough wet tongue of a giraffe as he takes food from your hand?
 There are two opportunities daily to hand feed a giraffe at this Christchurch zoo.

-While we arrived for the afternoon feeding time, on that particular day the giraffes didn’t seem too interested in eating, but one did pose rather well for our camera.
+When we arrived for the afternoon feeding time, on that particular day the giraffes didn’t seem too interested in eating, but one did pose rather well for our camera.